candacecantrell/dgm4790-graphql/README.md

 # GraphQL Server Example (SDL-first)

-This example shows how to implement an **GraphQL server (SDL-first) with Node.js** based on [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md), [graphql-yoga](https://github.com/prisma/graphql-yoga) and [graphql-tools](https://www.apollographql.com/docs/graphql-tools/).
-It is based on a SQLite database, you can find the database file with some dummy data at [`./prisma/dev.db`](./prisma/dev.db).
+This example shows how to implement an **GraphQL server (SDL-first) with Node.js** based on [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md), [apollo-server](https://www.npmjs.com/package/apollo-server) and the [nexus-prisma](https://github.com/prisma-labs/nexus-prisma) plugin.
+It is based on a PostGreSQL database running inside Docker.

 ## How to use